 www.danielsroka.com / firstname.lastname@example.org / v/f 815-301-8836 / 26 blackberry lane, morristown, nj 07960

-From the simple elements of nature — leaves, shells, ice, petals, seeds — I create complex abstracts that play with your expectations, making art that is both familiar and surprising.
-I love to play on the cusp between abstraction and meaning; exploring the point where things change from unknown to understood.
+From the simple elements of nature — leaves, shells, ice, petals, seeds — I create complex abstract art that plays with your expectations, that is both familiar and surprising.
+I love to work in the space between abstraction and meaning; exploring that point where things change from unknown to understood.
 It always amazes me how people interpret my art, and transform it into their own dream-like stories of characters, moods, and scenes.
 Alive with ideas and emotions, my natural abstracts cultivate a sense of both intimacy and connection.

 My art begins from the very familiar — fallen leaves, broken sticks, melting ice, weathered bark, and old shells.